Safely observe the Sun :

 What You Will See: NASA Total Solar Eclipse Information.

-A detailed list of places, times and animations showing what you can expect to see can be found on www.eclipse.org.uk.
+A detailed list of places, precise times, maximum obscuration and animations showing what you can expect to see can be found on www.eclipse.org.uk.

 Solar eclipse glasses will be vital to provide safe direct solar viewing of the Total Solar Eclipse on 20 May 2015.